MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-mys-sst-declaration.md

 ### Set up application-specific parameters
 The SST-02 return form includes a set of boxes (lines) that correspond to specific parts of the SST Return form.
 Each box should include information about SST amounts and operations.
 To include the requirements established by the form, you must configure each box with the proper information that is coming automatically from the sales tax transactions generated from sales, purchases, or other operations where SST tax is posted through the sales tax code configuration.

-The **Application-specific parameters** option lets the user establish the criteria of how the tax transactions will be collected and calculated in each box (line) of declaration form during the generation of report depending on the configuration of sales tax code.
+The **Application-specific parameters** option lets the user establish the criteria of how the tax transactions will be collected and calculated in each box of the declaration form when generating the report, depending on the configuration of sales tax code.

 1. In the Electronic reporting workspace, select **Configurations** > **Setup**.
 This action is used to set up the rules to identify the tax transaction in the related box of the SST-022 return form.
 2. Select the current version, and on the **Lookups** FastTab, select **ReportFieldLookup**.
 This lookup identifies the list of boxes in the SST-02 form required by the tax authority.
-4. On the **Conditions** FastTab, select **Add**.
-5. In the new line created follow these steps:
-   a.
-In the **Lookup result** column, select the related line of SST-02 return form.
+3. On the **Conditions** FastTab, select **Add** and in the new line in the **Lookup result** column, select the related line of SST-02 return form.
-   b.
-In the **Tax code (Code)** column, select the sales tax code that is used to calculate the related line of SST-02 return form.
+4. In the **Tax code (Code)** column, select the sales tax code that is used to calculate the related line of SST-02 return form.
-   c.
-In the **Name** column, select the tax transaction classification where the sales tax code is used
+5. In the **Name** column, select the tax transaction classification where the sales tax code is used.
-6. Repeat the same steps for all SST-02 return form lines (boxes) and the combination of sales tax code and tax transaction types configured in your legal entity
+6. Repeat 3 - 5 for all of the SST-02 return form lines (boxes) and the combination of sales tax code and tax transaction types configured in your legal entity.
-7. Select Add again, and then follow these steps to include the final record line
-   * In the **Lookup result** column, select the Other value.
+7. Select **Add** again, and in the **Lookup result** column, select **Other**.
-   * In the **Tax code (Code)** column, select the ***Not blank*** option;
+8. In the **Tax code (Code)** and **Name** columns, select **Not blank**.
-   * In the **Name** column, select the ***Not blank*** option as well

-By adding this last record (Other), you define the following rule: Whenever the Tax code and Name that is passed as an argument doesn't satisfy any of the previous rules, the transactions will not be included in SST-02 return form.
-Although this rule is not used in the generation of the report,  introduced to avoid errors in report generation in case of missing rule configuration.
+By adding the last record **Other**, you define the following rule: Whenever the **Tax code** and **Name** that is passed as an argument doesn't satisfy any of the previous rules, the transactions will not be included in SST-02 return form.
+Although this rule is not used to generate the report, it does help to avoid errors in the generated report due to a missing rule configuration.

-The table below represents an example of potential configuration, but you can use another combination of tax code and name depending on the Dynamics Finance 365 implementation.
+The following table provides an example of potential configuration, but you can use another combination of tax code and name depending on the Finance implementation.

 | Form            | ReportFieldLookup                     |                                                                                                           |      |              |                          |
 |-----------------|---------------------------------------|-----------------------------------------------------------------------------------------------------------|------|--------------|--------------------------|